Behind every manufacturing process is an Industrial Control Panel.

 Below you will find a detailed description on each of these components.

-• Analog Inputs and Outputs.
+Analog Inputs and Outputs.
 Sometimes we need more than a basic ON/OFF signal to make a decision.
 Examples of analog values are tank levels, distance, speed, volume, etc. Anything where you would need to measure something.
 Many of the devices described below are some variation of an analog signal.
-The following two are in label 2.

 HMI - Human Machine Interface or Touchscreen.
 As control systems have become more complex, it has become necessary to relay more information to and from the machine operator.
 You can use the HMI for the same functions as the basic buttons and lights, but you can also display the actual alarm information instead of just illuminating a light, you can create trends (graphs) to display the performance of the machine, log data for data analysis, and send the information to the information network.
 Note that even though you can replace all your basic buttons and lights with an HMI, this is rarely done.
 Buttons are better for repetitive tasks and the operator can see a light from a much further distance than reading the status on an HMI.
 You will usually see them used together.

 Encoder.
 An encoder is used to measure position data.
 It could be a linear position or in the case of your PLC trainer, it is a rotary position.
 It is coupled to the 3 phase motor.
 It can measure both the rotary position and count how many revolutions it has made.
 Using this data, we can use the math instructions of the PLC to calculate the rate of how fast the motor is rotating.
 We can then compare this to the desired speed of the motor and adjust our speed command to correct any variations.
-This is called closed loop control.
-A very common way of doing this is with a PID Proportional Integral Derivative instruction.
-This is a very common equation used in process control to maintain a desired value.
+This is called closed loop control, a very common way of doing this is with a PID Proportional Integral Derivative instruction.
+This equation is used in process control to maintain a desired value.
 We go through this in depth in our PLC courses.
-Note while this may give us precision speed controls, this is not position controls.
+Note, while this may give us precision speed control, this is not position control.
 Look down at the Motion Control, Pick and Place, and Robots section.

 Sensors and IO Link.
 These are the eyes of automated machines.
 In the early days, many machines ran based on timed logic and you “hoped” that everything worked correctly.
 As parts wore, the timing would have to be adjusted and many processes were not repetitive enough to successfully run based on time.
 This is where sensors come in.
 Basic sensors can check that a part is present or that a cylinder is in position.
 But as machines have evolved, so have the sensors.
 They can detect the type of material, the color, measure the part, and vision systems can examine parts for defects.
 As sensor technology has evolved, the way we collect data from sensors has as well.
 The most common way to collect sensor data is IO Link.
 This is a network that can collect basic sensor data such as if a switch is on or off, gather diagnostics information to let you know that you have a sensor failing, and even collect data from advanced devices such as the encoder above.
 Here are three basic sensors that you will commonly see

-• Capacitive Proximity.
+Capacitive Proximity.
 While a crude definition, these sense items that electrons can agitate.
 While this obviously includes metal, it also includes you.
 Basically, non-insulated materials.
 What makes these great is that they can sense through insulated materials.
-The most common example is a sensor on the side of the tank to sense the water level.
+The most common example of this is a sensor on the outside of the tank to sense the water level inside the tank.

 Ethernet Network.
 There are many industrial networks including Controlnet, Devicenet, Profibus, DH-485, etc but the most common one is Ethernet.
 It can run many protocols, Ethernet/IP, Profinet, and Modbus TCP are the ones to learn about first.
 You will use these to connect your devices together to the PLC and send data on to your office network or the cloud.